Wednesday, April 8, 2009

 An Example

 In the real world, we don’t actually know the exact probabilities of bad outcomes.
-If we were to use the same principal as the Greek letter formulas, we would estimate the chances of a bad day by examining the number of bad days in the past.
+If we were to use the same principle as the Greek letter formulas, we would estimate the chances of a bad day by examining the number of bad days in the past.

 I simulated a 20-year history for Dollar Bonds giving the following results:

 For something that is supposed to have a steady value of $864, the iota measure sure jumps around a lot.
 In fact, iota jumped to over $6000 briefly around year 7.
 This is because there happened to be a period of just over one year with no bad days.
 So, for a short time, iota thought that bad days never happen.
-Pity the poor investor who bought Dollar Bonds then and promptly lost most of his money.
+Pity the poor investor who bought Dollar Bonds at nosebleed levels then and promptly lost most of his money.

 Of course, any math guy worth his salt would look at this chart and change the way iota is calculated to make its output smoother.
 But that doesn’t mean that the new measure would necessarily be any better.
 It would just seem better.